 It can also spell trouble for people with sensitivities to latex – which is common among health care workers – because while the substances seem fundamentally different, they share common epitopes, so the immune system sees them as the same thing.

-Amazingly, kiwi first arrived on North American shores just 50 years ago, in 1962, and kiwi allergy was first reported fairly recently, in 1981.
+Amazingly, kiwi first arrived on North American shores just over 50 years ago, in 1962, and kiwi allergy was first reported fairly recently, in 1981.
 But since that time, kiwi allergies have become one of the most common allergies in Europe, with one study finding that 4 percent of allergic kids tested positive, and another showing that nearly half of food allergic patients in Sweden and Denmark reported reactions to the fruit.

 Some researchers suspect that there is a geographic component at play, and that where there is more birch, there’s likely to be more kiwi allergy.
 The numbers have also shown a steady increase in North America.